Bootstrapping Yang-Mills matrix integrals: Analytic trajectories and eigenvalue distributions

 \subsubsection{Eigenvalue distributions}

-In one-matrix model, there are close connections between the resolvents, eigenvalue distributions and analytic trajectories of the matrix moments.
+In one-matrix models, there are close connections between the resolvents, eigenvalue distributions and analytic trajectories of the matrix moments.
 As in \cite{Li:2024ggr}, we introduce the generalized resolvent for the $D$-matrix model

-By contour deformation, the mixed moments in the same one-length trajectory are associated with a generalized eigenvalue density~$\rho_{X,\mathcal{O}}(z)$
+By contour deformation, the mixed moments in the same one-length trajectory are associated with a generalized eigenvalue density~$\rho_{M,\mathcal{O}}(z)$

-where the original contour $C$ encircles anti-clockwise all the branch points and poles of $R_{X,\mathcal{O}}(z)$, and the eigenvalue density is related to the discontinuity of the generalized resolvent $R_{X,\mathcal{O}}(z)$.
-For $\mathcal{O}=\mathbb{I}$, they reduce to the standard resolvent and eigenvalue distribution associated with $X$.
-In some sense, the generalized density $\rho_{X,\mathcal{O}}(z)$ can be understood as the standard eigenvalue density dressed by the $\mathcal O$ insertion.
-Accordingly, the endpoints of the generalized distribution, i.e., $z_{\text{min}}(X)$ and $z_{\text{max}}(X)$, are expected to be identical to the minimum and maximum eigenvalues of $X$.\footnote{It is also possible that the endpoints are inside the range of the eigenvalue distribution of $X$. } Below are some explicit expressions of the resolvents associated with the one-length trajectories in section \ref{1-length-large-D}:
+where the original contour $C$ encircles all the branch points and poles of $R_{M,\mathcal{O}}(z)$ anticlockwise, and the eigenvalue density is related to the discontinuity of the generalized resolvent $R_{M,\mathcal{O}}(z)$.
+For $\mathcal{O}=\mathbb{I}$, they reduce to the standard resolvent and eigenvalue distribution associated with $M$.
+In some sense, the generalized density $\rho_{M,\mathcal{O}}(z)$ can be understood as the standard eigenvalue density dressed by the $\mathcal O$ insertion.
+Accordingly, the endpoints of the generalized distribution, i.e., $z_{\text{min}}(M)$ and $z_{\text{max}}(M)$, are expected to be identical to the minimum and maximum eigenvalues of $M$.\footnote{It is also possible that the endpoints are inside the range of the eigenvalue distribution of $M$. } Below are some explicit expressions of the resolvents associated with the one-length trajectories in section \ref{1-length-large-D}: